lliucci/CSCI-550-Final-Project/README.md

 - Models: Optimized models obtained from Tempest Cluster
 - Training.py: Loads in models and trains tuned models, saving results at fixed intervals
 - Tuning.py: Uses Bayesian Optimization to tune hyper-parameters for each data set
+- Pred_Intervals.py: Uses a Moving Block Bootstrap to sample from training data.
+Later used to create prediction intervals